amiths89/book-app/README.md

 ## 3. Usage

-*Here's how to use the project:*

-To run the application, open a browser open the URL: [https://localhost:8080/library]
+To run the application, open a browser open the URL: https://localhost:8080/library

 ## 4. API Endpoints